Mihara/lotw-trust/README.md

 ## Plans for future development

-Since so far, every comment about this that I received has been positive, even if the number of comments have been small, here's what I'm going to do next:

-1. An ASCII-armor style file format specifically designed for signing text messages, so that you could in theory stick the signer inside Winlink as a filter.
+Since so far, every comment about this that I received has been positive, even if the number of comments have been small, but there's only one major thing I think this tool is missing: An ASCII-armor style file format specifically designed for signing text messages, so that you could in theory stick the signer inside Winlink as a filter and automatically sign messages you send.
-2. Ability to omit the public key from the message, which should reduce the file size increase introduced by signing from ~1500 bytes to ~180, as well as the ability to cache public keys when signatures are verified.
-This way, you would send your first message to someone with a full signature, and subsequent ones could be abbreviated.

 ## License